"In my country, you're all treated like slaves."

 "Sadly, Janet and Wissam have decided that their relationship was no longer working out and to go their separate ways."

 "They’re both busy people but determined to be good parents, even if they’re apart."

 "It’s amicable and Eissa will stay with his mother, who is basing herself in London."

 The source went on further to add how Wissam was fascinated by black women's alluring beauty and was reported to have mistreated the singer on occasions.

 Later the source opened up further and announced a shocking revelation citing that Mr. Al Mana was reported to have bigoted views and he once said:

-The singer has an eye for different men and is nortorious for getting hitched to these men, which then results in a quickie divorce.
+The singer has an eye for different men and is notorious for getting hitched to these men, which then results in a quickie divorce.
 Janet and Wissam married in 2012 and was the singer’s third trip down the aisle after previously being married to fellow musician James DeBarge from 1984 to1985, and dancer Rene Elizondo Jr. from 1991 to 2000.

 Janet and her husband married in 2012 in a hush-hush ceremony, and it was announced earlier this year that the couple had welcomed their son Eissa.

-Janet who is married to Quatari Muslim Billionaire Wissam Al Mana, disclosed that she almost committed suicide because of the restrictions and burden her new life and religion brought upon her, saying it was not an easy transformation.
+Janet who is married to Qatari Muslim Billionaire Wissam Al Mana, disclosed that she almost committed suicide because of the restrictions and burden her new life and religion brought upon her, saying it was not an easy transformation.